 Using multi-sensory media to immerse the viewer in an experience is more popular than ever, as digital video pushes beyond expected audio-visual conventions and becomes more experiential.

 Looking ahead, we are entering a space in video culture where a sense of connection is created and maintained not just through a one-way viewing experience, but by experiencing content in new and innovative ways.

 We really see this in content around Among Us, the multiplayer game that has taken the region by storm with over a billion views in 2020 alone7.
 Of course it’s the communal aspect that has contributed to its success but when we started to see videos replicating the game in real life, that’s when things got really interesting.

 All of these trends speak to the ability for digital video to connect people and become participatory.
 And while they may have been predominantly spurred by our needs during quarantine, their popularity suggests they are here to stay.

 The human need for connection

-Creating a sense of community, relatability, and participation are all shortcuts to help people feel more connected, and by doing this, there is an opportunity for brands to use their creativity and entertainment to bring a deeper level of value to our lives.
+Creating a sense of community, relatability, and participation are all shortcuts to help people feel more connected, and by doing this, there is an opportunity for brands to use their creativity and entertainment to maximise the impact of their campaigns.